Magpai-App/replicate-localhost/README.md

  - Install Cog if not installed
  - Install Docker if not installed
  - Install WSL on windows if not installed
+ - Better response when model is being downloaded...
  - Create a bundlable executable
  - Webhooks
  - https://github.com/replicate/cog/issues/1459 (Australia is very far from r8.im...)